Public Health, Management Systems Sciences (PHMS)

 PHMS 641.
 Data Mining I3 Units

-Prerequisite(s): Enrollment in any of the following programs: MS in Health Data Analytics, MS in Biostatistics concentrations in Biostatistics or Bioinformatics, or PhD in PHS specialization in Health Management & Policy.
+Prerequisite(s): Enrollment in any of the following programs: MS in Health Data Analytics, MS in Biostatistics concentrations in Biostatistics or Bioinformatics, MS in Artificial Intelligence in Medicine, or PhD in PHS specialization in Health Management & Policy.

 Description: The course is first in a two semester sequence graduate level introduction to data mining/big data analytics.
 It focuses on practical implementation and interpretation of the most commonly used techniques in analysis of very large datasets.